 You can contact KPK at: email@example.com

-CeeFu is Crystal S. Anderson (PhD) is an Associate Professor at Elon University, NC (USA).
-She is Director of KPK: Kpop Kollective and Project Manager for KPOPIANA.
-She conducts research in comparative ethnic studies (African American, Asian, Asian American).
-In addition to her recently published book, Beyond the Chinese Connection: Contemporary Afro-Asian Cultural Production (Univ. of Miss., 2013), she is currently at work on a second book project, Hybrid Hallyu: the Impact of R&B on K-pop (in progress, under contract with Univ. of Hawaii Press).
-Her individual digital humanities projects include iFans: Mapping Kpop’s International Fandom , a qualitative study and digital humanities project on global K-pop fandom, and Hallyu Harmony: A Cultural History of K-pop.
-When she’s not watching a sageuk Kdrama, she writes on Asian popular culture on her blog, High Yellow.
+CeeFu is Crystal S. Anderson PhD (Director of the Office of Student Research and Associate Professor at Longwood University (USA)) is Director of KPK: Kpop Kollective and Project Manager for KPOPIANA.
+She researches Korean popular music (K-pop) and global K-pop fan attitudes and production through the analysis of surveys, interviews and social media as part of her project, iFans: Mapping Kpop’s International Fandom .
+When she’s not watching a sageuk Kdrama, she writes on Asian popular culture on her blog, High Yellow and pursues research interests on her scholarly blog, CSAPhD.
 The 4D leader of KPK, she is a Shinhwa Changjo and a SS501 girl with Shawol and E.L.F. tendencies.
-Email her at email@example.com or firstname.lastname@example.org.
+Email her at firstname.lastname@example.org or email@example.com.

 Nunee/KDK is Kaetrena Davis Kendrick, M.S.L.S., Senior Fellow for Instructional Design and Information Management at KPK and faculty librarian at the University of South Carolina Lancaster.
 She knows her way around Internets, databases, archives, and any other places that are important to the creation, organization, and distribution of information.
 In short: she can find stuff!
 She pines for Rain, loves listening to SHINee and may be falling for U-know Yunho.
 She thinks she can master the “Noona Neomu Yueppo” choreography with the help of ibuprofen and a cold pack.
 Find out more about her scholarship here or feel free to email her at firstname.lastname@example.org.